 Deborah Gordon (Director)

+A lifelong musician, Deborah is the choral director of Zemya.
+Prior to this, Deborah taught and performed in various forms and geographical locations including Vancouver Canada, Sweden, Colorado, and Maine.
+Throughout her musical career, Deborah has sung with a nine-piece traditional jazz band, directed musical theatre, coached voice, and founded two other a cappella ensembles, The Whalers of Chebeague Island, and Octavia of Cumberland, Maine.
 Along with her ongoing musical endeavors, Deborah continues to be involved in other art mediums as well.
 She creates fiber art wear at her Green Point Design Studios, and also photographs clotheslines in Ship Cove, Newfoundland, where she lives and works when not doing the same at her home in Portland.
 Directing Zemya is unique in that its repertoire is inspired by selections from around the globe and sung in a multitude of languages.
 Deborah believes that music, and most especially song, acts as a conduit in helping to keep us multiculturally sensitive and aware of the larger world community in which we live.